 I drink a lot of almond milk too due to my intolerance and I much prefer the taste to standard milk.

-As mentioned I’m personally attracted to ramsons because its suggested as a tonic for the digestive system and to ease stomach pain.
+Ramsons attracts me personally because one of its uses suggests use as a tonic for the digestive system and to ease stomach pain.

 Other suggestions where eating ramsons may support the body include;

 Its even thought to be helpful to those with asthma but is mainly suggested for preventative health.

 I also pick ramsons while it flowers at the end of April.
 It looks absolutely beautiful scattered among the bluebells.

 It still smells strongly of garlic but their leaves are much floppier.
 The wild garlic did not have such a strong taste after flowering but it still made a fantastic ramson’s sauce.